Sorrelljs/Aloha-web-project/README.md

 ### Learning

 This was a fantastic learning opportunity for me.
-I was able to practise my decision making on the overall layout and what order to approach things first in.
+I was able to practice my decision making on the overall layout and what order to approach things first in.
 I used flexbox and plenty of CSS on this static site.
 I was given all the materials (Fonts, IMG, assets) and shown pictures on how the website should look.